Elevate Your Marketing Emails with Email Graphics + Examples

 3. Winc

-We are familiar with grid-like structures with emails.
+We are familiar with grid-like structures in emails, which are typical of free email templates.
 That’s why most email designs contain rigid, square, or rectangular figures.
 But you can add variety and contrast to your email design using email graphic design like this one from Winc.
 You can edit an image, modify it into a different shape, and make it even more compelling by including enticing typography.

 4. Robinhood